PhoenixStormJr/RVC-v2-easy-GUI-glitches-fixed/README.md

 # RVC-v2-easyGUI-glitches-fixed

 YIKES, the original was completely taken down!
-I don't know how to keep mine updated anymore.
+I don't know where a new one is!
+Good thing I made this or RVC would've been lost to history!

 RVC V2 glitches fixed.
 This is the exact same as Rejekts, but I fixed the glitches in his repository.
 It had many glitches that virtually made RVC-v2-easy-gui very broken and almost unusable.
 I'm not trying to infringe on copyright violations, just fix his glitches.
 Date of original: 4/20/24